 There are many residents of the Blue Mountains who have developed an interest in creating an environmentally friendly garden around their home.

-Most importantly, assess your site carefully, conduct research, seek advice, prepare a plan and carefully implement it.
+Most importantly, assess your site carefully, conduct research, seek advice, prepare a planting plan, and carefully implement it.

 Be prepared for setbacks, and if they do occur, examine alternative approaches.
 Remember, even the most difficult sites can produce stunning, environmentally friendly outcomes!